-Racing is a dangerous sport.
-Wiggins Kart Shop, Inc. and/or Phantom Racing Chassis® are not liable for injuries that may occur while using any product/s we sell and/or manufacture.
+Please remember, racing is a dangerous sport.
+Wiggins Kart Shop, Inc. and/or Phantom Racing Chassis® is not liable for injuries that may occur while using any product/s we sell and/or manufacture.
 The final decision of the safety and use of any product is the responsibility of the user.
 The user accepts all responsibility.
 All products that are sold by Wiggins Kart Shop, Inc. and /or Phantom Racing Chassis® are intended for professional racing ONLY!

-4.8 Recommended Starting Setups
+4.7 Recommended Starting Setups